-- Ask if they are prepared to act as your referee. - Notify your referees that you are applying for the position. - When you have been shortlisted, give your referees a copy of the position description and selection criteria - this allows them time to prepare their response. - You may want to give them a copy of your application as well. - Advise the referee that they may receive an email or phone call from Council.
+- Ask if they are prepared to act as your referee. - Notify your referees that you are applying for the position. - When you have been shortlisted, give your referees a copy of the position description and selection criteria this allows them time to prepare their response. - You may want to give them a copy of your application as well.